lucastosetto/lucastosetto/README.md

 # <p align="center"> Bio </p>

-I'm a Software Engineer with experience in Backend Development, DevOps and currently learning about Blockchain.
+I'm a Software Engineer with experience in Backend Development and currently learning about Blockchain.

 # <p align="center"> Main Skills </p>